-- Completed Common Application form, including essay and CV/Resume
+Completed application, including essay and CV/Resume

-- Two academic letters of recommendation
+Two academic letters of recommendation

-- Demonstrated English proficiency
+Demonstrated English proficiency

 No SAT or ACT Needed!
 AU does not evaluate SAT or ACT scores for students (including U.S. citizens) graduating from secondary schools outside the United States.
-Please do not submit your SAT or ACT scores to our office.

 If you plan to begin your studies in August (fall semester):